 Barnard's model of shared advising, where faculty and administrators advise pre-major students, is one of the hallmarks of the Barnard experience.
-Although the responsibility of knowing the degree requirements rests with each student, advisers offer support, guidance, and a sounding board for students, helping them set goals and priorities, select courses, and understand the curriculum.
-Class Deans in the Dean of the College division also offer support, especially if students encounter issues or have concerns that might extend beyond the classroom.
+Although the responsibility for knowing the degree requirements rests with each student, advisers offer support, guidance, and a sounding board, helping their advisees set goals and priorities, select courses, and understand the curriculum.
+Class Deans in the Campus Life and Student Experience division also offer support, especially if students encounter issues or have concerns that might extend beyond the classroom.

 Class Deans and Advisers

 Prior to matriculation, the First-Year Team communicates academic planning and registration information to new students via email, virtual meetings and also the First-Year Blog.
 First-year students are encouraged to subscribe to the First-Year Blog and may submit any questions they have to first-year@barnard.edu.
-Students can enroll in their First-Year Experience courses over the summer, and the formal finalization of courses happens in the fall, during the Orientation and the first two weeks of class.
-Assistance in planning courses of study is given to first-year students and sophomores by their academic advisers with whom students are expected to schedule appointments for individual advising throughout the year.
+Students enroll in their fall First-Year Experience courses over the summer.
+They also enroll in select Barnard classes deemed suitable for first-year students.
+The formal finalization of course schedules happens in the fall, during Orientation and the first two weeks of class.
+Assistance in planning courses of study is given to first-year students and sophomores by their academic advisers, with whom students are expected to schedule appointments for individual advising throughout the year.

 By the second semester of sophomore year, each student chooses a major field in consultation with the Sophomore Class Dean, an adviser, and the academic department.
 From then on, the major adviser guides advanced study for the major.